sagemath/sagewiki_to_gh-2022-10-10/reu07.md

  1. Update Owen and Jeff's Genus Code.
   * Emily Kirkman
     * Use the current [http://sage.math.washington.edu:8500/genus_code version].
+    * Inclusion of [http://pigale.sourceforge.net/ PIGALE] should lead to an improvement here as well (see below).
  1. Algorithm to test for circular planarity
   * Emily Kirkman
-  * Status: Linear time achievable by modifying input to Boyer and Myrvold algorithm.
+  * Status: Linear time achievable by modifying the graph before calling an O(n) planar embedding (testing) algorithm.
 (Not reinventing the wheel, just sticking one in the graph).
 Currently working on including PIGALE's tgraph library in SAGE.
   * Resources:
     * A simple O(n) Planarity Testing [http://www.cs.uvic.ca/~wendym/my_pubs/boyer.ps Algorithm]
     * [http://pigale.sourceforge.net/ PIGALE] implementation of the algorithm.
 (See also: [http://en.wikipedia.org/wiki/Fraysseix-Rosenstiehl%27s_planarity_criterion wikipedia] page describing Fraysseix-Rosenstiehl planarity criterion).